Wild Violet Control

 Keith's Pro Tips

 "A few of those purple violets make an attractive addition to your lawn.
-If you have a soft spot for them, leave some of them around and zone in on the rest of your lawn and clearing out the weeds that are beneath the leaves or underground."
+If you have a soft spot for them, leave some around and zone in on the rest of your lawn, clearing out the weeds beneath the leaves or underground."

 How to Get Rid of Wild Violet

-Violets may be a pretty plant that poetry is written about and are often picked and put in the hair of little girls, but they are actually an aggressive weed that can mess up all the hard work you put into your lawn.
+Violets may be a pretty plant that poetry is written about and are often picked and put in little girls' hair, but they are an aggressive weed that can mess up all the hard work you put into your lawn.
 Wild violet can withstand drought and can be frustratingly difficult to remove.

-Wild violet likes to grow in shadier areas where grass doesn't grow as well and features a growth pattern that results in leaves forming thick mats that can overtake your yard if you don't intervene.
-If you try to mow or hand-pull them, because they are often underground, they will pop right back up before you know it.
+Wild violets like to grow in shadier areas where grass doesn't grow as well.
+Their growth pattern results in leaves forming thick mats that can overtake your yard if you don't intervene.
+If you try to mow or hand-pull them because they are often underground, they will pop right back up before you know it.

 Wild violets can be controlled, though it takes some persistence and regular treatment.
-If you are having an issue with Wild Violet on your property, follow our DIY treatment guide below which offers expert-recommended herbicide products to use and pro techniques that can eliminate the problem quickly and affordably.
+If you are having an issue with wild violets on your property, follow our DIY treatment guide below, which offers expert-recommended herbicide products and pro techniques for eliminating the problem quickly and affordably.

 Identification